CityScrolls logo Explore Venice ›

 The meeting point is the ticket office of Museo Correr, 5 minutes before the scheduled departure time for the visit.

-These top places are steps away from Torre dell'Orologio:
+These top spots are just a short walk from Torre dell'Orologio: